Skip to footer content

 }

-The above example requires a lot of effort!
-To minimize the workload, Accusoft introduced a .NET library named Accusoft.PrizmDocServerSDK, it is a wrapper around the PrizmDoc Server REST API.
-Let's see how to install and use this library in our .NET project
+The above example requires significant effort.
+To minimize the workload, Accusoft introduced a .NET library named Accusoft.PrizmDocServerSDK, a wrapper around the PrizmDoc Server REST API.
+Let's examine how to install and use this library in .NET projects.

 There are two ways to install the wrapper.

-If you are using the Package manager console then run the following command:
+If using the Package Manager Console, run the following command:

 using Accusoft.PrizmDocServer;